codecrafter-studio/mixed-lang/README.md

 **MIXED Language (Multi-Information X Enhanced Dynamic Language)** is a new programming language which contains features from every programming language that existed today.
 The MIXED Language allows you to make your programm dynamically.

+The MIXED Language compiler is based on Python 3, which makes it much easier to maintain.

 ## To Get Started

 It is easy to get started with MIXED Lang in case you are specialized in all of the fields listed below: